 David S. Smith

-Having graduated as an engineer from Massachusetts Maritime Academy and sailed for several years, upgrading his U.S. Coast Guard 3rd Engineer’s License (Steam and Diesel Propulsion, Unlimited Horsepower) to a 2nd Engineer’s License (Steam Propulsion, Unlimited Horsepower).
+Attorney Smith graduated as an engineer from Massachusetts Maritime Academy and sailed for several years, ultimately upgrading his U.S. Coast Guard 3rd Engineer’s License (Steam and Diesel Propulsion, Unlimited Horsepower) to a 2nd Engineer’s License (Steam Propulsion, Unlimited Horsepower).
 He has also sailed under a limited Master License.
-Dave lends an uncommon perspective to his clients.
+Attorney Smith lends an uncommon perspective to his clients.
 His unique maritime education and practical work experience have proven to be an invaluable combination in representing various clients involved in the marine industry.

 Admiralty and Maritime Law

 Vessel purchases and financing